kris10an/ZEAL/README.md

 ## Documentation

-Documentation is in progress, meanwhile usage information can be found in this [forum thread](http://forums.indigodomo.com/viewtopic.php?f=261&t=17738)
+Documentation is in progress and will be added to the [Wiki](https://github.com/kris10an/ZEAL/wiki), meanwhile usage information can be found in this [forum thread](http://forums.indigodomo.com/viewtopic.php?f=261&t=17738)